-You will write one industry technical report this semester, focused on the "Fatty Acid Composition of Plant Extracts" experiment.
+You will write one industry technical report this semester, focused on the "unknown protein composition" experiment.
 The technical report will highlight the data and results obtained.
-More details about the Industrial Technical Report assignment can be found in the manual section with this experiment.
+More details about the Industrial Technical Report assignment will be available in the official prompt on D2L and printed.